henryhungle/MTN/readme.md

 [link to pdf to be updated here]

 This code has been written using PyTorch 1.0.1.
-If you use any source codes or datasets included in this repo in your work, please cite the following paper.
-The bibtex are listed below:
+If you use any source code included in this repo in your work, please cite the following paper.
+The bibtex is:
 <pre>
 @InProceedings{le2019mtn,
   	author = "Le, Hung and Hoi, Steven C H and Sahoo, Doyen and Chen, Nancy F",